 After you buy your bus ticket, remember to validate it on the little time stamp machines on the bus.

-If you don’t validate your ticket you will be fined by the inspectors that randomly check on train and buses.
+If you don’t validate your ticket you will be fined by the inspectors that randomly check on trains and buses.

 It doesn’t matter if you tell them you didn’t know about the time stamp validation!